akhila-123/cypress-javascript-automation/README.md

 7. Test tagging or grouping using describe.only, it.skip, etc.
 8. Integrate Cypress Dashboard
 9. Integrate Mochawesome Reporter.
+10. Add Api tests

 Bonus:
-1. Added GitHub Actions or other CI tool for running tests on push.
+1. Added GitHub Actions or other CI tool for running tests on push and parallel execution.
 2. Added ESLint for linting JS files.
 3. Use cypress.env.json to demonstrate environment handling.